 also abounds, as do steak, pork, and local black-belly lamb.

 Local specialty dishes include buljol (a cold salad of pickled codfish, tomatoes, onions, sweet peppers, and celery) and conkies (cornmeal, coconut, pumpkin, raisins, sweet potatoes, and spices, mixed together, wrapped in a banana leaf, and steamed).
 Cou-cou, often served with steamed flying fish, is a mixture of cornmeal and okra, usually topped with a spicy creole sauce made from tomatoes, onions, and sweet peppers.
-Bajan-style pepper pot is a hearty stew of oxtail, beef chunks, and "any other meat" in a rich, spicy gravy and simmered overnight.
+Bajan-style pepper pot is a hearty stew of oxtail, beef, and other meats in a rich, spicy gravy and simmered overnight.

 For lunch, restaurants often offer a traditional Bajan buffet of fried fish, baked chicken, salads, macaroni pie (macaroni and cheese), and a selection of steamed or stewed provisions (local roots and vegetables).
 Be cautious with the West Indian condiments—like the sun, they're hotter than you think.
-Typical Bajan drinks, besides Banks Beer and Mount Gay, Cockspur, or Malibu rum, are falernum (a liqueur concocted of rum, sugar, lime juice, and almond essence) and mauby (a nonalcoholic drink made by boiling bitter bark and spices, straining the mixture, and sweetening it).
-You're sure to enjoy the fresh fruit or rum punch.
+Typical Bajan drinks—in addition to Banks Beer and Mount Gay, Cockspur, or Malibu rum—are falernum (a liqueur concocted of rum, sugar, lime juice, and almond essence) and mauby (a nonalcoholic drink made by boiling bitter bark and spices, straining the mixture, and sweetening it).
+You're sure to enjoy the fresh fruit or rum punch, as well.